-“There are 40 years of paintings and prints and all sorts of things in the studio.
-It was a really interesting process for me to actually go through all of my documents and I suddenly realised that I had a really common thread going through my work and my artist statements back from 1988 still resonate with what I’m doing today,” says Lorna.
+“There are 40 years of paintings, prints, and all sorts of things in the studio.
+It was a really interesting process for me to actually go through all of my documents, and I suddenly realised that I had a really common thread going through my work, and my artist statements back from 1988 still resonate with what I’m doing today,” says Lorna.

 2020 for Lorna Crane

 2020 was a productive and significant year for Lorna.
 For one thing, she was a finalist for the 2020 Basil Sellers Art Prize with her piece The Earth Speaks.
 Her work “was all about the fragility of our earth.
-I’m a maker and I’m a shaper so I have specific colours and specific shapes that I have recurring in my work and there might be a few little bits and pieces that might come in and out again and there might be stepping stones into something else but this was a very special thing to have happened to me.
+I’m a maker, and I’m a shaper, so I have specific colours and shapes recurring in my work.
+There might be a few little bits and pieces that might come in and out again, and there might be stepping stones into something else, but this was a very special thing to have happened to me.
 To be a finalist in an enterprise like that prestigious award was just incredible.”

 Not one to rest on her laurels, Lorna had also been working on the collaborative Mona Hessing Tribute Project, Shimmering.

 This was “an amazing two and a half years.
-I had 21 vessels that I handmade out of sisal and tarlatan and wool.
+I had 21 vessels I handmade out of sisal, tarlatan, and wool.
 It was a great experience.
 We only had 10 days of showing because another lockdown happened.
-And then luckily, you (Fibre Arts Take Two) were able to take a video as well, which was incredible.”
+And then, luckily, you (Fibre Arts Take Two) were able to take a video as well, which was incredible.”

-You can see the video on Lorna’s webpage as well as finding out when and where the show will be held next.
+You can see the video on Lorna’s webpage and find out when and where the show will be held next.

 Letting go of perfection